 The Board recognises that no cost-effective internal control system will preclude all errors and irregularities.
 The Company's internal controls are based, in part, on the appointment of suitably qualified and experienced management personnel and external consultants.
 The effectiveness of internal controls are continually reviewed by management, and at least annually by the Board.
-On a day-to-day basis, managing the various risks inherent in the Company's operations is the responsibility of the Managing Director.
+On a day-to-day basis, managing the various risks inherent in the Company's operations is the responsibility of the Managing Director, in conjunction with relevant Senior Management personnel.
+Risks facing the Company can be divided into the broad categories of health and safety, operations, compliance and market risks.